-It is part of the conventional wisdom of our time that people who marry become healthier than they were when they were single.
+It is part of the conventional wisdom that people who marry become healthier than they were when they were single.
 But is that really so?
 In “Does marriage protect health?
-A birth cohort comparison,” a study published this month in Social Science Quarterly, sociologist Dmitry Tumin provided a compelling answer to that question.
-He examined men’s marriages and women’s, marriages of people who were born in three different decades (1955-1964, 1965-1974, and 1975-1984), and people who had been married for three different lengths of time (up to 4 years, 5 to 9 years, and 10 years or longer).
-In nearly every instance, the answer to the key question – do people who marry become healthier than they were when they were single? – was no.
+A birth cohort comparison,” a study published this month in Social Science Quarterly, sociologist Dmitry Tumin provides a compelling answer to that question.
+He examined men’s marriages and women’s, marriages of people who were born in three different decades (1955-1964; 1965-1974; and 1975-1984), and people who had been married for three different lengths of time (up to 4 years; 5 to 9 years; and 10 years or longer).
+In nearly every instance, the answer to the key question — do people who marry become healthier than they were when they were single? — was no.

 Participants were 12,373 adults from the Panel Study of Income Dynamics.
 In that survey, members of households throughout the U.S. reported their health repeatedly over time.
 The health of their grown children was also tracked after they left to form their own households.
 Participants described their general health on a 5-point scale ranging from “excellent” to “poor.”
 Although lifelong single people were included in some of the analyses, the most sophisticated answer to the question of whether getting married improves health came from before and after comparisons of people who were single and then married.

 Do People Who Marry Get Healthier?
 The Answer Is Almost Always No